School of health and Public services

 Applicants applying for admission for the Fall Semester must complete ALL Minimum Admission Requirements by the specified deadline date of the year of anticipated enrollment.
 Completion of all admission requirements is not a guarantee of acceptance.
 Admission is based on completion of all minimum requirements by the deadline date, the number of vacancies in the program, and the competitive selection process.

-Applicants not admitted for Fall must see a counselor in Student Services to re-apply if they wish to be considered for the following Fall class.
+Applicants not admitted for Fall must resubmit the MARS Checklist (for the current admissions cycle) to re-apply if they wish to be considered for the following Fall class.
 CVCC does NOT use waiting lists for any allied health program.
-Health program applicants must re-apply for each year they wish to be considered for admissions.